JTharsini/Java-8-Lambda-Basics/Notes.md

 Greeting g = ()-> SoS("Hello World!!");
 Greeting g = new HelloWorldGreeting();

-Lambda behaves just like implementation of the interface
+Lambda behaves like implementation of the interface, by just implementing the single method that interface has.
+Interface implementation on the otherhand implements the whole interface